KrishnaswamyLab/GSAE/README.md

 ## IMPORTANT: Data loading for models

 In order to ensure that the training scripts in the model files function correctly, the `ROOT_DIR` variable at the top of `load_splits.py` to where the train/test split is located

+In the repo, we set ROOT_DIR = data/final_data/`, where we include split data for SEQ3 and SEQ4.
+We omit most of the processed and final datasets here in this repo due to their large size.

 ## Training the models